Asahi Kanji

 What is the difference between « radicals » and « elements »?

-In the Asahi Kanji application « elements » are other basic or primitive components which are not used for this purpose.
+In the Asahi Kanji app, ‘elements’ refers to other basic or primitive components not used as radicals.

-As they are very common, it is useful to know them too.
+Because they appear frequently, it is useful to learn them as well.

-Variants and extra elements have been included in the drills.
+Both the variants and extra elements are included in the drills.

-12 complex bushu that never appear in the jōyō kanji have been rejected at the end of the list and are not included in the drills.
+Twelve complex bushu that never occur in the jōyō kanji have been placed at the end of the list and excluded from the drills.

 About "Japanese names" and "meanings"